bosborne/nyackcommunitygarden/_posts/2020-1-25-2019-about-the-squash-borer.md

 OK, but what about the squash borer in our garden?
-Strange but true, but there are gardeners who are not aware that the squash borer is well-established in our garden, and it's been here for as long as our veteran gardeners have been here.
+Strange but true, but there are gardeners who are not aware that the squash borer is well-established in our garden, and it's been here for as long as many of our long-time gardeners have been here.
 Every year we've observed our plants, waiting for those weeks in late July when the borer damage appears, and the plants collapse and die, usually very quickly, sometimes overnight.
 In 2019, for example, I planted 2 different varieties of summer squash